 Healthy Habits to Start Your Day Off Right

 The New Year is always a good time to try on new habits and resolutions to better our health.
 No matter what your resolution might be, starting the day off right will further help your chances of success.
 I find an intentional morning routine sets me up for a happier, calmer mindset, increased productivity, and healthier choices throughout the day.
-Here are some tips that work for me.
+Here are some tips from Seventh Generation that have helped others.
 Don’t get overwhelmed, even trying out one or two could make a positive impact in your day!

 - Get plenty of sleep.
 If you only make one resolution this year, make it this one.
 The impacts of sleep debt are real and although there are certainly challenges to getting enough shuteye, it’s the most important way to ensure a good morning and long-term health.
 Work seven to nine hours backward from your ideal wake-up time and try to get to bed then.
 It can be tough, but it’s so worth it!